 Cuccinelli puts hardline stamp on immigration agenda, just 2 months into USCIS job

-LAREDO, Texas – Within weeks of becoming the acting director of U.S. Citizenship and Immigration Services (USCIS), Ken Cuccinelli started enacted sweeping changes across the country’s immigration system, angering critics and showing how the administration increasingly is tightening legal immigration.
+LAREDO, Texas – Within weeks of becoming the acting director of U.S. Citizenship and Immigration Services (USCIS), Ken Cuccinelli has started enacting sweeping changes across the country’s immigration system, angering critics and showing how the administration increasingly is tightening legal immigration.

 USCIS is an overlooked agency for most Americans as it largely deals with bureaucratic issues to do with green card applications and citizenship requests for aspiring Americans.
 Most media attention tends to divert to other Homeland Security agencies such as Immigration and Customs Enforcement (ICE).